Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Theory

 During the developmental phase, the entropy decreases as the system is driven toward a more ordered state.
 For $\tau_c = 0$, the decline is smooth and approximately exponential.
 With finite memory, however, the decrease is modulated by small-amplitude oscillations that reflect the delayed response to the driving force: the system's current state is influenced not only by the instantaneous drive but also by its own past configurations.
 The amplitude of these oscillations increases with $\tau_c$, as the memory kernel extends further into the past.

 In the mature steady state, where the driving force is maintained, the entropy attains a plateau.
-In the Markovian case, this plateau is flat apart from stochastic fluctuations.
-Non-Markovian dynamics introduce a slow drift and persistent micro-fluctuations, visible in the shaded bands representing the standard deviation over realizations as gray bands for $\tau_c=0$ and $\tau_c=2$.
-These fluctuations arise because, although the average probability distribution is stationary, the two-time correlations encoded in the memory kernel sustain ongoing dynamical activity.
+In the Markovian case, this plateau also exhibits stochastic fluctuations due to probabilistic transitions between states, as expected for a memoryless nonequilibrium steady state.
+Non-Markovian dynamics, however, introduce temporally correlated fluctuations together with a slow drift, visible in the shaded bands representing the standard deviation over realizations as gray bands for $\tau_c=0$ and $\tau_c=2$.
+These fluctuations arise because, although the average probability distribution is stationary, the two-time correlations encoded in the memory kernel sustain ongoing dynamical activity with history dependence.
 The mean entropy level also shifts slightly upward with increasing $\tau_c$, indicating that memory effectively renormalizes the transition rates and imposes an additional entropic cost to maintain the steady state.

-Upon cessation of the driving force, the system enters the aging and death phase, and the entropy rises toward its equilibrium value of the horizontal dashed line.
-For $\tau_c = 0$, the increase is initially linear and then saturates exponentially.
-In contrast, finite memory produces a nonlinear acceleration, where the upward curvature becomes more pronounced and the entropy approaches equilibrium more slowly, leaving a long tail.
-This behavior reflects ``memory-driven aging'', whereby past events amplify the degradation process.
-The post-mortem tail duration increases with $\tau_c$, indicating that systems with longer memory retain traces of their organized state for extended periods after death.
+Upon cessation of the driving force, the system enters the late relaxation regime, and the entropy rises toward its equilibrium value indicated by the horizontal dashed line.
+For $\tau_c = 0$, the increase is initially linear and then saturates exponentially, and a knee-like crossover may already be present in the Markovian description.
+In contrast, finite memory modifies the detailed shape of this regime: the upward curvature becomes more pronounced and the entropy approaches equilibrium more slowly, leaving a long tail.In this sense, non-Markovian effects do not necessarily introduce a qualitatively new late-stage feature, but rather alter its temporal structure by enhancing history-dependent relaxation.
+The late-time tail increases with $\tau_c$, indicating that systems with longer memory retain traces of their previously organized state for extended periods.

-To further illustrate the impact of memory, Figure.~\ref{fig_bathtub} also includes an example of a reversible perturbation, i.e., a ``disease'' event, applied during the steady state for $\tau_c = 1$ and $\tau_c = 2$.
-The perturbation produces a sharp entropy increase followed by a slow, non-Markovian recovery with a long tail, demonstrating that memory effects prolong the influence of transient stressors.